anansh14/ai-automation-projects/README.md

 - triaging real emails with AI
 - generating full books from a single prompt
 - running technical SEO and career‑intelligence pipelines
+- automating job search and application workflows

 Each project lives in its own folder with:

 - a short `README.md` that explains what it does
-- an exported `workflow.json` from n8n (with secrets removed)
+- one or more exported `workflow*.json` files from n8n (with secrets removed)

 If you use n8n yourself, you can import the workflows and adapt them to your own stack.